 For corporate credit rating, for non-defaulted group, the credit rating can be divided into 7 ratings from A1 to A7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit.
 Meanwhile, the credit rating of non-defaulted group under specialized credit rating can be divided into 4 ratings from S1 to S4 following the definition under the supervisory slotting criteria published by Bank of Thailand.
-The credit rating of floor plan financing is divided into 7 ratings, from FP1 to FP7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit.
-For defaulted group of both corporate and specialized credit ratings as well as floor plan credit rating, the credit rating can be divided into N2 and N3 under the same definition as described in the behavior credit scoring system of hire purchase portfolio.
+The credit rating of floor plan financing is divided into 7 ratings, from FP1 to FP7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit Meanwhile, there are credit ratings for default group of both corporate and specialized credit ratings as well as floor plan credit ratings.